Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: The one dimensional situation

-First we recall the perturbative argument in the periodic case \cite{ashcroft1976solid,reed1978iv}.
-If the solid has periodicity lattice $\Gamma$, that is, $\pe_a+x=\pe_a$ for all $x\in\Gamma$, $a\in A$, then its Bragg peaks are located on $\Gamma^{rec}$, the reciprocal lattice in $k$-space.
+If the solid is crystalline, that is, there is a lattice $\Gamma\subset \R$ such that $\pe_a+x=\pe_a$ for all $x\in\Gamma$, $a\in \al$, then its Bragg peaks are located on $\Gamma^{rec}$, the reciprocal lattice in $k$-space \cite{ashcroft1976solid,baake2013aperiodic}.
 Likewise, the Fourier transform $\hat V$ of a $\Gamma$-periodic potential $V$ is supported on $\Gamma^{rec}$.
-The spectrum of the free Laplacian $ -\Delta$ is $\{k^2:k\in \hat\R\}$ thus twofold degenerated if $k>0$.
-In formal degenerate perturbation theory one finds that the degeneracy at energy $k^2$ can be lifted by the potential if $\hat V(2 k)\neq 0$, and as a consequence $H=-\Delta + \lambda V$ may develop a gap at that energy if $k\in \frac{1}2 \Gamma^{rec}$ when $\lambda$ is turned on.
+The spectrum of the free Laplacian $ -\partial^2_x$ is $\{k^2:k\in \hat\R\}$ thus twofold degenerated if $k\neq 0$.
+In formal degenerate perturbation theory one finds that the degeneracy at energy $k^2$ can be lifted by the potential if $\hat V(2 k)\neq 0$, and as a consequence $H=-\partial^2_x + \lambda V$ may develop a gap at that energy if $k\in \frac{1}2 \Gamma^{rec}$ when $\lambda$ is turned on \cite{ashcroft1976solid,reed1978iv}.
 This leads to a relation between the Bragg spectrum and the gaps in the electronic spectrum which is particularly simple in one dimension, as all gaps open up under the perturbation with a generic potential \cite{reed1978iv} and so $H$ has a band spectrum in which each band contributes equally to the integrated density of states.
 We can then count the bands from low to high energy either by the positive part of the Bragg spectrum--for that we need to choose a positive direction on $\Gamma^{rec}$--or by the values of the integrated density of states up to the gap.
 That these two ways of counting are the same is the content of Cor.~\ref{cor-diagram-1}, as a separated band has an integrated density of $1$ per unit cell.

 We should mention that the perturbation argument of \cite{reed1978iv} hinges on two crucial properties of the system: first, that the Hilbert space can be fibered over a parameter space in such a way that its fibres are preserved under the action of $H$, and second, that those degenerate subspaces of the restriction of $H$ to a fibre, whose degeneracies are to be lifted by the potential, are energetically isolated from their ortho-complement in the fibre.
 This is the case for periodic potentials for which the Hilbert space fibres over the Brillouin zone.
 But we cannot expect such a scenario for aperiodic potentials.
 It seems nevertheless compatible with numerical simulations that when $\hat V(2k)$ is large then a gap opens pertubatively in $\lambda$ at energy $k^2$, whether $V$ is periodic or not.